A weekly email companion - just for you.

 What will I receive?

-A warm, personal email each week from your virtual grandkid.
-You can reply anytime; the next note reflects what you said.
+A warm, personal email each week — written just for you.
+Reply anytime; the next email reflects what you shared.

 Do I need to download anything?